There are hundreds of beautiful places to visit across Southern Italy — but not all of them offer the same kind of experience.

 Map of Regions in Southern Italy

-1. Naples (Campania) – Home to the National Archaeological Museum
+Naples – Home to the National Archaeological Museum

 The city’s culinary scene is a world unto itself, with authentic Neapolitan pizza that is simply out of this world.
-Naples is a dynamic metropolis that is full of surprises, and every corner of this beautiful city is a new adventure for the curious traveller.
+Naples is a dynamic metropolis full of surprises, where every corner feels like a new discovery for curious travellers.

 The location offers incredibly convenient access from Pompeii and has excellent views over Mount Vesuvius.
 Sorrento also has a good number of restaurants that are well-known for their gourmet food.